ablab/spades/docs/binspreader.md

 ## Compilation

-To compile SPAligner, run
+To compile BinSPreader, run

 ```
 ./spades_compile -SPADES_ENABLE_PROJECTS=binspreader
 ```

-After the compilation is complete, `binspreader` executable will be located in the `bin/` folder.
+After the compilation is complete, `binspreader` executable will be located in the `bin` folder.

 ## Command line options